Author

 The product datasheet is a primary source for finding a product’s shelf life.
 This document contains detailed technical information about the product, including its specifications, recommended usage guidelines, and shelf life.

 The shelf life is often listed as a “use by” date, indicating the date the product’s shelf life ends.
+In some cases, you may also see terms like “best before,” which suggests the product is still safe to use after the date, but the quality may not be optimal.
+It’s important to understand the distinction between “use by,” which relates to safety, and “best before,” which relates to quality.
 Manufacturers provide this information to help consumers understand the appropriate timeframe for consuming or using the product.

 Product Labels